Manila, the Philippines

 January 29, 2011

-Overcast, Gothic, Illuminati.
-No, these are not plot elements of the latest installment in the Da Vinci Code franchise.
+Gothic, Illuminati, noir-ish.
+No, these were not plot elements of the latest installment in the Da Vinci Code franchise.

 One gloomy January day, I attended an Illuminati event at the only Neo-Gothic church in Manila, the Basilica Minore de San Sebastian.
 From the elevated train, the sight of the church’s twin spires piercing the sunless sky evoked an ominous Gothic atmosphere.
 Despite the whimsical aquamarine exterior, darkness enveloped my tentative steps as the basilica’s main portal creaked open akin to a film noir opening sequence.